22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 ::::TabComponent{title="Native Integration"}

 ### Compatible Operating System
-The process of redirecting the buyer to authorize the use of their saved payment methods in Mercado Pago can only be done through **Custom Tabs**, which allow the opening of web pages in a native browser embedded in the app.
+The process of redirecting the buyer to authorize the use of their available payment methods in Mercado Pago can only be done through **Custom Tabs**, which allow the opening of web pages in a native browser embedded in the app.
 Therefore, the only compatible operating system is **Android**.

 If you need to implement Custom Tabs in your project, start by installing the following dependency in the `build.gradle` file.